A tense and claustrophobic psychological thriller, from the author of THE LOST VILLAGE and THE GHOST HUNTERS

-From the bestselling author of The Ghost Hunters, The Watchers and The Lost Village, comes a tense and claustrophobic psychological thriller - available to pre-order now
+From the bestselling author of The Ghost Hunters, The Watchers and The Lost Village, comes a tense and claustrophobic psychological thriller based on a true story.

 Surprising, serpentine and clever - Sunday Times on The Ghost Hunters